why shop manta sleep

 Not only are you in an unfamiliar environment with all kinds of new sights and sounds, but you might also still be tempted to have a late-night YouTube binge (how does 4G still work out here?) before your slumber time.

-Not only are all the meme compilations and fail videos mentally stimulating, but the blue light from the screen also disrupts your circadian rhythm which helps your body know when it’s time to sleep.
-(6)
+Not only are all the meme compilations and fail videos mentally stimulating, but the blue light from the screen also disrupts your circadian rhythm which helps your body know when it’s time to sleep.(6)

 These block the blue light that disrupts your body's release of melatonin, a hormone that tells your body when it’s time to go to sleep and when to get up.

-We think they would look great on you, too (nobody is immune to flattery).
+They would look great on you, too (nobody is immune to flattery).

-Car Sleep Compassion Tubes
+Compassion Tubes

 Best For:

-Not alerting the Coyotes as to your whereabouts
+Not alerting the coyotes as to your whereabouts

 A healthy relationship